akshayakolay/Portfolio/Tutorials/FAQs about computer setup.md

 ## Introduction

-This is a place dedeicated for you to get quick solution for your commonly asked questions.
+This is a place dedicated for you to get quick solution for your commonly asked questions.

 ## Troubleshooting